On Threefolds Isogenous to a Product of Curves: Introduction

 In Section \ref{generalities} we introduce varieties isogenous to a product of curves and explain some of their basic properties.

+Section \ref{Riemannsurf} is about group actions on compact Riemann surfaces: we recall \textit{Riemann's existence theorem} and state the \textit{Chevalley-Weil formula} which describes the induced action on the space of holomorphic $1$-forms.

-In Section \ref{group_descr} we show that the geometry of a threefold isogenous to a product of curves is encoded in the group via an algebraic datum (Definition \ref{algebraicdata}).
-Based on this, we give a method to compute the Hodge diamond and the fundamental group of these varieties.
+In Section \ref{group_descr} we show that the geometry of a threefold isogenous to a product of unmixed type is encoded in the group via an algebraic datum.
+Based on that, we give a method to compute its \textit{Hodge diamond} and its \textit{fundamental group}.

-In Section \ref{bounds_smooth} we prove that the classification of threefolds isogenous to a product $X$ with fixed value of $\chi(\mathcal{O}_X)$ is a finite problem and we give an algorithm to perform this classification.
+In Section \ref{bounds_smooth} we show that the classification of threefolds isogenous to a product $X$ of unmixed type with a fixed value of $\chi(\mathcal{O}_X)$ is a finite problem and give an algorithm to perform this classification.

-Section \ref{comp-res} contains computational results by running an implementation of the algorithm described in Section \ref{bounds_smooth} in the case $\chi(\mathcal O_X) =-1$.
-By a result of Miyaoka, this is the maximum value of $\chi(\mathcal O_X)$ for threefolds of general type with ample canonical class (see Remark \ref{miy}).
-In particular, we provide the full classification (Theorem \ref{thm51}) of threefolds isogenous to a product of curves of unmixed type with $\chi(\mathcal O_X) =-1$ under the assumption that the group action is faithful on each factor.

-\begin{notation} Throughout the paper all varieties are defined over the field of complex numbers and the standard notation from complex algebraic geometry is used, see for example \cite{G-H}. \end{notation}